Code-Institute-Submissions/tgc07-project04/README.md

 - Delete team

 ### Features Left to Implement
+- Remember order of tasks within each stage by storing in database
 - Use UUID for user IDs and team IDs for better security
 - Enable team admins to create their own progress stages for each team with ability to have a variable number of progress stages
 - Enable team admins to create custom priority and severity levels for their team's bug reports